TanjaKec/datachallenge/content/day3/RMarkdown/_index.en.markdown

 - HTML documents
 - Notebooks in which you’ve run code chunks individually
 - PDFs that you can print out to follow along physically with the course
-- This entire R bootcamp website
+- This entire R course website

 It enables you to: